pivotal/docs-tap/scc/git-auth.hbs.md

 ## <a id="ssh"></a>SSH

-Aside from using HTTP(S) as a transport, the supply chains also allow you to use SSH.
+Aside from using HTTP or HTTPS as a transport, the supply chains also allow you to use SSH.

->**Important** To use the pull request feature, you must use HTTP(S) authentication with an access token.
+>**Important** To use the pull request feature, you must use HTTP or HTTPS authentication with an access token.

 1. To provide the credentials for any Git operations with SHH, create the Kubernetes secret as follows: